-"All the academic staff in the Department of Mechanical Engineering Sciences are very friendly and they want us to do the best we can."
+"All the academic staff in the School of Mechanical Engineering Sciences are very friendly and they want us to do the best we can."

 I decided to study biomedical engineering because the application of engineering to medicine and healthcare really interests me – from learning about the future possibilities of 3D printed organs to watching how prosthetics are enabling Paralympians to succeed.

 What I most enjoy about my course is the balance of design, problem solving and research across the modules and how they link together.
 At Surrey, the tutors give us the foundations of engineering and allow us to build upon it.
 For example we learn to code on Matlab in Year 2 and then in our final year, we apply our coding knowledge with what we have learnt in electronic instrumentation to biomedical signal processing and analyse diseases such as Alzheimer’s.

-I find that all the academic staff in the Department of Mechanical Engineering Sciences are very friendly and want us to do the best we can.
+I find that all the academic staff in the School of Mechanical Engineering Sciences are very friendly and want us to do the best we can.
 They often post about special lectures, scholarships and placement opportunities and this really encourages students to go the extra mile.

 Aside from my course, I’m a member of Surrey’s String Orchestra Society.
 It’s nice to be able to take my mind off my academic studies by doing something I enjoy and, as treasurer of the society in my second year, I got the chance to pick the orchestra’s repertoire.